Your Life From Here

 Despite the depth of my healing, the word “murderer” rang in my head continuously like a long-playing song for several hours.
 Guilt was reignited followed by a quick conclusion that I could never be effective for Christ.
 Shame poured down on my head like a river, clearly sparked by the post.

-Thankfully, going through the abortion recovery with God had matured my hear spiritually and I was strong enough to know my negative conclusions were what the enemy wanted me to believe.
+Thankfully, going through the abortion recovery with God had matured my heart spiritually.
+I was strong enough to know my negative conclusions were what the enemy wanted me to believe.
 Sometimes it’s not that hard to draw blood from my abortion wound, despite the fact it has been healed over for many years.

 In talking to thousands of women over the last 25 years in abortion recovery ministry, I know most women don’t enter an abortion clinic in a truly murderous mindset.
 The image of an ISIS terrorist brandishing a knife to a Christian’s throat doesn’t compare to a young woman who feels she has no other choice.